 Executive Order Or Memorandum?
 Let's Call The Whole Thing An 'Action'

-It's been a busy week for President Donald Trump's pen.
+It's been a busy week for President Trump's pen.

 Since taking the oath of office on Jan.
 20, Trump has signed more than a dozen executive orders and memorandums in an effort to jump-start his policy agenda and begin to deliver on some of the promises he made during the campaign.